jordoncm/web-application-scaffolding/readme.md

 licensing issues in your project.

-All third party code should be placed (unmodified) into folders named `third-party` throughout the code base.
+All third party code should be placed (unmodified) into folders named `thirdparty` throughout the code base.
 The default build rules will treat this source differently and skip steps like minification or compiling into the main source.
 Use custom build rules to handle this code by placing preflight and postflight scripts into the scaffolding workflow (see `scripts/readme.md`).

-TODO(jordoncm): Move 'third-party' to a different name.
 TODO(jordoncm): Add licensing information.